When Grammar Guides the Attack: Uncovering Control-Plane Vulnerabilities in LLMs with Structured Output: Evaluation

 \subsubsection{EnumAttack and DictAttack on grammar-guarded models}

 \autoref{tab:major_result_asr} and \autoref{tab:dictattack_flagship_asr} report ASRs across five benchmarks.
 The \texttt{baseline} uses each benchmark's original prompts, while EnumAttack and DictAttack wrap the same intents using our schema-based approach.
 For each entry, the value outside parentheses is the ASR \emph{with} the grammar guard enabled and the value in parentheses is the ASR \emph{without} the grammar guard.

-First, baseline results confirm that direct prompting is largely ineffective against the safety alignment of modern LLMs.
-Although different benchmarks cover different aspects of harmful content, the overall baseline ASR remains consistently low, with averages ranging from 6.7\% to 38.7\% across datasets.
-These measurements validate the effectiveness of conventional safety alignment against plain jailbreak attacks.
+Baseline columns also reaffirm that direct prompting is largely mitigated by modern alignment (avg.\ 6.7--38.7\%).

-Second, while \textbf{EnumAttack} achieves an average ASR of 95.8\% undefended, simple grammar auditing reduces its success rate to 7.9\% (\autoref{tab:major_result_asr}).
-This confirms that its reliance on explicit literals makes it highly detectable, which motivates the need for more evasive CDAs like \textbf{DictAttack}.
+\textbf{EnumAttack} achieves an average ASR of 95.8\% undefended, but simple grammar auditing reduces its success rate to 7.9\% (\autoref{tab:major_result_asr}).
+This confirms that its reliance on explicit literals makes it highly detectable, motivating the need for more evasive CDAs.

-Third, \textbf{DictAttack remains highly effective even under grammar auditing.} The same grammar-level defense is almost entirely ineffective against DictAttack.
+\textbf{DictAttack remains highly effective even under grammar auditing.} The same grammar-level defense is almost entirely ineffective against DictAttack.
 As shown in~\autoref{tab:major_result_asr} and \autoref{tab:dictattack_flagship_asr}, DictAttack maintains high ASRs across both mainstream deployed models and flagship/high-capability models.
 For example, averaged across the five benchmarks, DictAttack achieves 94.3--99.5\% ASR on \texttt{gpt-5}, \texttt{gemini-2.5-pro}, \texttt{deepseek-r1}, and \texttt{gpt-oss-120b} without grammar guard (inside parentheses); applying \texttt{llama-guard-3-8b} with $k{=}1$ (1.7\% detection rate) yields 92.7--97.8\% ASR with guard (outside parentheses).
 This demonstrates that the vulnerability is not a flaw of older checkpoints but a fundamental issue that persists in the latest, most heavily aligned models.
 The slightly lower ASR for \texttt{gpt-4o-mini} (86.4\%) is attributed to its reduced reasoning capability, which sometimes fails to correctly reconstruct the query from the dictionary rather than any safety-related refusal.